EB1 Extraordinary Ability / Green Card And Visa Attorney

 - Evidence that the person commands a high salary or other significantly high renumeration in relation to others;

 - Sign of commercial successes in the performing arts.

 Outstanding Professors and Researchers

-Outstanding professors and researchers who are recognized internationally for their outstanding academic achievements in a particular field can qualify for EB-1 classification.
-In addition, an outstanding professor or researcher must have at least three (3) years’ experience in teaching or research in that academic area, and enter the U.S. in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
+Outstanding professors and researchers who are recognized internationally for their academic achievements in a particular subject can qualify for EB1 classification.
+They must have at least three (3) years of experience in teaching or research in their academic field and have entered the US in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.

-A USCIS Form I-140 (Petition for Alien Worker) is required.
-All I-140 petitions must be filed at the USCIS Regional Service Center that has jurisdiction over the place where the individual will work.
-The petition packet must include the required documentary evidence and should follow the specific filing guidelines of the Service Center.
+The USCIS FORM I-140 (Petition for Alien Worker) for an EB1 worker is required.
+All I-140 petitions must be filed at the USCIS regional service center that has jurisdiction over the place where the individual is to be employed.
+The petition packet must include the required documentation and should follow the specific filing guidelines of the service center.
 No labor certification is needed for EB1 petitions.

-We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or contact us online.
+Our Houston immigration lawyers represent clients worldwide and our law firm offers consultations with an experienced board-certified immigration attorney in Houston TX, either by telephone or at our law office.
+To schedule an appointment to talk privately with one of our Houston immigration attorneys, call 713-527-9606 or contact us online.